 - (10) Stop Focusing Too Much On Numbers

 Instagram certainly has become the shining star of social media marketing for entrepreneurs and businesses.
-And it’s crucial for every business to make sure they’re squeezing the most out of their investment, and stop losing followers on Instagram.
+And it’s crucial for every business to make sure they’re squeezing the most out of their investment, and know how to stop losing followers on Instagram.
 Although Instagram has been out there for years now, new ways of gaining and losing followers are always being generated.
 That’s because having a loyal following is not only about stellar grid and thoughtful captions, it’s about setting your brand apart from the extremely saturated market.
 Here, even the slightest of mistakes can drive followers away, which makes follower retention one of the most important things.

 Here are 10 steps on helping you stop losing followers on Instagram:

 How to stop losing followers on IG?
 Stories do an impeccable job of sustaining Instagram followers.
 Don’t underestimate that top bar of Instagram because you can use it to – drum up curiosity for your latest video, ask your viewers for feedback or offer a behind-the-scenes of your life.
 On top of that, Instagram Stories do a great job of:

 1- Humanizing your business

 4- Diversifying your content

 6- Marketing your brand in real-time